-The Town's assessment to MERSD continues to grow due to increases in contractual obligations of school operations.
-The Town and school district continue to try to work together to stay within budget parameters.
-The boards of both Towns and the school district have been meeting to discuss the short and long-term budgets for the school, facility needs, and impacts to both communities.
+The Town's assessment to MERSD continues to grow, however, at a slower pace than previously anticipated.
+This is primarily due to significantly changing student enrollment numbers for Manchester compared to Essex.
+Manchester's enrollment has been steadily decreasing, while the Essex enrollment has been increasing.
+Based on the District's allocation formula which takes three-year averages of several factors, including enrollment, which has shown the enrollment to be the highest change factor.
+Both Towns and the school district continue to try to work together to stay within budget parameters.
+The select boards and finance committees of both Towns and the school district and school committee have ongoing meetings to discuss the short and long-term budgets for the school, facility needs, and impacts to both communities.

-Major initiatives for fiscal year 2023 include the restoration of Central Pond/Sawmill Brook/Central St. Bridge and culvert, completion of the Tuck's Point docks, ramp and float improvement/replacement, and roadway, water and sewer infrastructure improvements.
+Major initiatives for FY2024 include the continual work on the restoration of Central Pond/Sawmill Brook/Central St. Bridge and culvert, completion of study, design and permitting of the Town's Morss Pier/Reed Park floating dock facility, finalize design work on Sweeney Park improvements, design for improvements for the wastewater treatment plant, as well as continued roadway, water, and sewer infrastructure improvements.
 Focus is given to ensuring that we continue to review our capital and operating needs while balancing with expected revenues from the tax levy, charges for services and other sources.
-In that light and continuing to be conservative, the Town did not request a capital exclusion for fiscal year 2023.

-In addition, over the past several years, the Town has applied for and received several grant awards, including \$811,000 towards the Tuck's Point dock project, \$100,000 towards a regional IT initiative to connect fiber, enhance cyber security, etc., and several Federal Emergency Management Agency (FEMA) and Massachusetts Emergency Management Agency (MEMA) grants for public safety equipment, such as a power cot and lift system for the ambulance, defibrillators, rescue sets and related items.
-The Town has also received and spent a total of \$465,693 in CARES Act funds (Coronavirus Aid, Relief, and Economic Security Act).
-These funds were issued by the U.S. Congress in response to the economic fallout of the COVID-19 disease.
-This was spent on vaccine clinics, testing, personal protective equipment, and to assist the school in costs they incurred due to the pandemic.
-The Town also received the first tranche of funds for ARPA (American Rescue Plan Act of 2021) in the amount of \$812,129 during fiscal year 2022, with additional funds to be received in fiscal year 2023.
-These funds were also issued by the U.S. Congress and are to be used for projects such as infrastructure, community aid, housing, public health, economic and workforce development and public safety.
+In addition, over the past several years, the Town has applied for and received several grant awards, including \$1,168,000 for Reed Park improvements which will add about 500 additional feet of transient dock space that will include electrical and water services to boaters, \$200,000 towards work on climate change impact, \$175,000 for coastal resilience and vulnerability program, \$85,000 for a new council on aging electric van, \$51,000 for an urban agenda grant to assist economic recovery for businesses in the downtown area, \$48,000 towards a new fire alarm system in the fire station and \$29,000 towards updating the Town's hazard mitigation plan.
+Several smaller grants have been received throughout the year as well.
+The Town received the first tranche of funds for ARPA (American Rescue Plan Act of 2021) in the amount of \$812,000 during FY2022, with the remaining \$812,000 received in FY2023.
+These funds were issued by the U.S. Congress and are to be used for projects such as infrastructure, community aid, housing, public health, economic and workforce development and public safety.
 The Town has primarily used these funds for water and sewer infrastructure improvements and public health.